rcemper/AoC2021-rcc/README.md

 - all full descirptions of the exercises as Day*.md,
 - a snapshot of the private leaderboard at the time of completion of the exercise,
 - all test data, exercises input data and alternate exercises input data,
-- result summaries for all Tesst, all Exercises, and all alternate Exercises.
+- result summaries for all Test, all Exercises, and all alternate Exercises.
 So you are able to follow in all details.

 ### Prerequisites